TayouVR/MinecraftLauncherComparison/readme.md

     </tr>
 </table>

-⚠️⚠️⚠️ Technic Launcher seems to specifically require oracle JDK / JRE 1.8.0.
-Other Java installs like Adoptium Temurin don't seem to work. (tested on Windows 10 with adoptium temurin 8.0.332-9, installed through scoop) ⚠️⚠️⚠️
+~~⚠️⚠️⚠️ Technic Launcher seems to specifically require oracle JDK / JRE 1.8.0.
+Other Java installs like Adoptium Temurin don't seem to work. (tested on Windows 10 with adoptium temurin 8.0.332-9, installed through scoop) ⚠️⚠️⚠️~~ The linux download is just the jar, which works just fine.

+## Footnotes
+### Source code and licenses
+#### 1. MultiMC is proprietary but a debranded MS-PL licensed version which lacks many keys MultiMC uses is available on GitHub
+#### 2. GDLauncher has a <a href="https://cla-assistant.io/gorilla-devs/GDLauncher">CLA</a>
+#### 3. Technic Launcher is GPL3, however the source repo has not been updated since 2014, meaning the current build is either completely seperate or a continuation of the public repo; which violates the GPL
+#### 4. new FTB App source code seems to be unavailable, old was LGPL-2.1